 Make-Ahead and Storage

-Make-Ahead: For freshness it’s best to serve this soup once it is finished cooking.
-However, it can be made up to 2 days ahead.
+Make-Ahead: For the best freshness, serve the stew right after it finishes cooking.
+However, it can be made up to 2 days ahead and reheated.

-How to Reheat: Add the desired amount of Irish beef stew to a small pot and cook over low heat until hot.
+How to Reheat: Add the desired amount of stew to a small pot and warm over low heat until hot, stirring occasionally.

 More Soup Recipes